 Adequate and well equipped laboratories, and technical manpower

-The department possesses sufficient computer laboratories systems which are used throughout the year to cater to undergraduate students of the Computer Applications.
+The department possesses sufficient computer laboratories systems which are used throughout the year to cater to undergraduate students of the Computer Science & Engineering (CSE).
 The laboratories are equipped with sufficient hardware and licensed software to run Program specific curriculum and off-program curriculum.
 Each lab operates on a specific schedule which is dictated by the corresponding time table of the specific semester/branch.
 On a general note, each laboratory course consists of two sessions (each duration three periods) every week.
-Each laboratory can accommodate a batch of 24/40 students.
+Each laboratory can accommodate a batch of 24/30 students.
 Laboratory sessions are conducted to ensure the attainment of laboratory outcomes which in turn contribute to the program outcomes.

-In total we are having Six computer labs, each having minimum strength of 24 & maximum strength of 40 with a total capacity of 166 System.
+In total we are having Ten computer labs, each having minimum strength of 24 & maximum strength of 30.
+One lab is in A Block & ten labs in E & D Block, with a total System Strength of 294 System.

 Usage of Open source software is promoted.
 All products of, Microsoft Academic Alliance (MSDNAA) program and consists of a bundle of Microsoft Software for academic purposes.
 Development environments like MS Visual Studio, MS Visual Studio .NET, Visual Prolog, MS Office developer, etc., are actively used for development purposes by the department.
 IBM Rational Rose software development suite is used to familiarize the students with various software developmental models.
 RDBMS with Oracle Academic Initiative (OAI Membership license) are available along with Network Simulator (NS2, NS3), Python, PHP, Latex, Java compiler and applet viewer, C/C++ compilers and Lisp interpreters.
 The student-computer ratio is 1:1.
 Each laboratory maintains a Stock register detailing the equipment history within it.
 One Teaching faculty and a Lab instructor is in-charge of the overall functioning/maintenance of each lab.